What is the future of email marketing?

 4. The Rise of Visual Automation Workflow Builders

 This was a trend that came up last year, but it’s popping up again.
 Visual automation workflow builders are ideal for those who are more visual learners.
-These builders are also good for those who fear letting tasks—even small ones—slip through the cracks.
+These builders are also good for those who fear to let tasks—even small ones—slip through the cracks.

 Photo via Email Vendor Selection